unjabulomajola/data-analytics/1. excel/1_Jobs_Salary_Dashboard/README.md

 - **🧮 Formulas and Functions**
 - **❎ Data Validation**

-### Data Jobs Dataset
+### 📂 Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2025.
-The dataset is available on kaggle( [here](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search/data)), this analysis is especially relevant to those looking for job opportunities in the data space or looking for opportunities tp upgrading their careers, this dashboard has a versatile wealth of information for people on the job market that could aid them in choosingthe right skills and job title for their desired salary expectations.
-It includes detailed information on:
+The dataset used for this project contains real-world data science job information from 2025, sourced from [kaggle](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search/data).

+This analysis is especially valuable for individuals exploring career opportunities in the data industry or looking to advance their existing roles.
+The dashboard offers a wealth of insights that can help job seekers identify which skills, job titles, and regions align best with their salary expectations and career goals.
+The dataset includes detailed information on:

 - **👨‍💼 Job titles**
 - **💰 Salaries**
 - **📍 Locations**